Skip to content

 snakemake -s Snakefile --jobs 4

-Finally, you can submit the batch job from the login nodes as below:
+Finally, you can submit the batch job from the login node:

 Note